Soulphur0/ElytraAeronautics/README.md

 ___Will this mod be ever ported to an older version?___

-Right now, I can **almost** assure you that I won't, **but**, if I see a lot of people requesting it, I might make a single version for the most requested older versions.
+Right now, I can **almost** assure you that I won't, **but**, if I see a lot of people requesting it, I might make a single version for each of the most requested older MC versions.
 ## Contact
 - If any issue is found is preferable to report it via the "Issues" section in the mod's GitHub repository.
-- You can also join the mod's [discord server](https://discord.gg/58C3qZsSHk), but be aware the server is very WIP and I won't be answering a lot.
+- You can also join the mod's [discord server](https://discord.gg/58C3qZsSHk), but be aware the server is very WIP, and I am not very active lately.

 ## Support

-You can support me simply by downloading the mod and sharing it with friends!
+You can support me by simply downloading the mod and sharing it with friends!